What is Biomass

 Plants grow continuously, animals constantly produce manure, and people throw away waste material all the time.
 Using these items for fuel does not deplete them because they are always being made.
 For this reason, many experts believe that bioenergy will be a major source of power in the future.
 But note that the use of the prefix “bio” suggests a positive connotation, but biofuels may also be derived from the non-sustainable cultivation of energy crops.

-To learn more about “Biomass”, or to understand what is biomass and the various types of biomass crops you can use to convert into fuels, chemicals and power, or just to explore the advantages and disadvantages of biomass energy, then Click Here to get your copy of one of the top books on Biomass Energy direct from Amazon today.
+To learn more about “Biomass”, or to understand what is biomass energy and the various types of biomass crops which can be used for convertion into biofuels, biochemicals and electrical power, or just to explore the advantages and disadvantages of biomass energy, then Click Here to get your copy of one of the top books on Biomass Energy direct from Amazon today.